All you need to know about Data Subject Access Requests or DSAR.

 When your application is received, it will be checked to ensure that all requested documentation has been provided.

-Where the request is not valid, we will tell you along with a reason for not accepting the request.
+Where the request is not valid, this will be returned to you along with a reason for not accepting the request.

-Synectics Solutions shall send your data along with the original documentation using Recorded Signed For in the Royal Mail.
+Synectics Solutions shall send your data using Recorded delivery in the Royal Mail, or via email, where requested.

-After the response has been made by Synectics Solutions, your completed data subject access request form shall be retained for no longer than necessary (normally 6-months, but occasionally up to 2-years) from the date of the final correspondence before it is destroyed.
+After the response has been made by Synectics Solutions, your completed Data Subject Access Request shall be retained for 12 months from the date of the final correspondence before it is destroyed, unless there has been an issue; in which case, we may keep it for up to two years.

 Where can I find out more information about Data Subject Access Requests?